conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 :memo: What would you like lab members' help with?
 ---

-> *Please add a bullet point with something you'd like lab members' opinion on.
+> *Please add a bullet point with something you'd like lab members' help with.
 > You may respond to any of the points before or after the lab meeting, no need to wait until the time slot!*

 *